vivliostyle/vivliostyle.org/_posts/2023-04-22-intro-new-themes.md

 }
 ```

-The Vivliostyle Theme defines CSS variables, all beginning with `--vs`, which are set to the `:root` selector.
+The Vivliostyle Themes define CSS variables, all beginning with `--vs`, which are set to the `:root` selector.
 This means you don't have to worry about the level of detail of the inherited style.

 Let's examine the CSS variables that can be set.